huggingface/huggingface_hub/docs/source/en/guides/cli.md

 Tag v1.0 created on Wauplin/my-cool-model
 ```

-### Tag a model repository at a specific revision
+### Tag a model at a specific revision

-If you want to tag a specific revision, you can use the `--revision` option, by default, the tag will be created on the `main` branch:
+If you want to tag a specific revision, you can use the `--revision` option.
+By default, the tag will be created on the `main` branch:

 ```bash
 >>> huggingface-cli tag Wauplin/my-cool-model v1.0 --revision refs/pr/104